hashbang/book/2-Security/1-intro.md

 ## Security

+**Note:** This section of the book is for education purposes only for understanding how the underlying systems for security work.
+It is incredibly easy to mess up a custom security implementation.
+Do not use these solutions in a noneducational environment.

 Now that you (probably) know some stuff about the internet, it's valuable to learn the algorithms used to protect yourself from people who want to attack you and your services.